ABM4ALL/Melodie/docs/source/index.rst

 Melodie: Agent-based Modeling in Python
 =======================================

-*Melodie* is an open-source library for developing, calibrating, and training agent-based models.
+**Melodie** is an open-source Python library for developing agent-based models.
-It is located on `ABM4ALL <https://github.com/ABM4ALL>`_,
-a developing community among agent-based modelers for sharing ideas and resources.
+The repositories of Melodie and its example models are maintained on `ABM4ALL <https://github.com/ABM4ALL>`_, a developing community among agent-based modelers for sharing ideas and resources.

-The name *Melodie* comes from a beautiful example for explaining \"emergence\", the core concept of complexity theory.
+The name **Melodie** comes from a beautiful example which explains the core concept of complexity theory: \"`emergence`\".
 In his bold book *Emergent Evolution*, `C. Lloyd Morgan <https://en.wikipedia.org/wiki/C._Lloyd_Morgan>`_ wrote:
 \"The emergent step, though it may seem more or less saltatory [a leap], is best regarded as a qualitative change of direction, or critical turning-point, in the course of events.\" Then, Morgan poetically exemplified how *Melody* emerges from chords